A free industry-led accelerator programme for disabled and neurodivergent creative talent, now in it’s 3rd year.

 • Week 1 - Welcome Day and Creative Workshops

-We kick off in-person in London where you’ll meet your fellow participants and the Creative Equals team.
-The rest of the week takes place online with a mix of group learning and interactive workshops, all carefully designed to flex your creative thinking skills, foster collaborative dynamics, and highlight creative industry trends.
+We kick off with a dediceted welcome day - where you’ll meet your fellow participants and the Creative Equals team.
+The rest of the week is a mix of group learning and interactive workshops, all carefully designed to flex your creative thinking skills, foster collaborative dynamics, and highlight creative industry trends.
 These sessions are run online by the world-class educational organisation D&AD and don’t worry - you’ll be supported all the way through!

 • Week 2 - Creative Exploration